ARUN-S-CODER/PRODIGY_DS_02/README.md

-DATA CLEANING AND IDENTIFING THE PATERNS AND TRENDS IN THE DATA.
+🚆 Train Passenger Data Analysis

+    📊 Data Cleaning and Identifying Patterns and Trends

+        Step-by-Step Process
+            Step 1: 📥 Data Reading
-step1: Using pandas module, I read the sample dataset which is the data of train passanger report.
+                Using the pandas module, I read the sample dataset which contains the train passenger report.
+This dataset includes various attributes such as age, sex,                   fare, etc.
+            Step 2: 🧹 Data Cleaning
-step2: I clean the null values in the dataset using dropna, fillna, median, bfill functions in pandas module.
+                To ensure the dataset is clean and ready for analysis, I handled the null values using various functions in the pandas module:
+                   ✏️ dropna(): Removed rows with null values.
+                   ✏️ fillna(): Filled null values with specified values.
+                   ✏️ median(): Replaced null values with the median of the column.
+                   ✏️ bfill(): Used backward fill to replace null values.
+            Step 3: 📈 Line Chart Creation
-step3: Using matplotlib I created a line chart based on the Age and the Fare value of the train Ticket From the Dataset.
+                Using matplotlib, I created a line chart to visualize the relationship between age and fare values of the train tickets from the dataset.
+            Step 4: 📊 Bar Chart Creation
-step4: Using matplotlib I created a bar chart bar chart based on the Sex and the Fare value of the Train Ticket From the Dataset.
+                Using matplotlib, I created a bar chart to visualize the relationship between sex and fare values of the train tickets from the dataset.

-Pattern and Trend, From my analysis:
+     📈 Patterns and Trends Identified
+          From my analysis, I identified the following patterns and trends:
-1) The Age group from 35 to 45 are spending huge for the  train fare.
+            💰 Age Group Spending: The age group from 35 to 45 is spending significantly more on train fares.
-2) The Males are how using the train and paying Fare than Female.
+            👨‍🦱 Gender Spending: Males are using the train more frequently and paying higher fares than females.

-3) So, From this the male of age category 35 to 45 are the target auidence.
+    🎯 Target Audience
+            Based on these insights, the male passengers in the 35 to 45 age group are identified as the target audience for train services.
+This group demonstrates             higher spending on train fares, making them a key demographic for marketing and service improvements.